Period: Edo period (1615–1868)

 Accession Number: 61.151.6

-This pattern of open cypress fans and blossoms from a gourd vine called yûgao unmistakably evokes Prince Genji’s tragic affair with a mysterious young woman who answered his poem with a spray of such blossoms on a fan.
-This episode from "Yûgao," the fourth chapter of The Tale of Genji, inspired a Noh play of the same name attributed to Zeami (ca. 1364–ca. 1443).
-In the play, the young woman, who perished at the hands of the jealous spirit of Genji's wife, appears as a ghost who achieves peace and enlightenment through the power of the Lotus Sutra.
+This pattern of open cypress fans and blossoms from a yūgao gourd vine unmistakably evokes an episode from chapter 4 of The Tale of Genji—Prince Genji’s tragic affair with a mysterious young woman who responds to his poem by presenting a spray of yūgao blossoms on a fan and later dies at the hands of the jealous spirit of Genji’s neglected lover Lady Rokujō.
+The episode inspired a noh play called Yūgao, attributed to Zeami (ca. 1364–ca. 1443).
+In the play, the young woman appears as a ghost who achieves peace and enlightenment through the power of the Lotus Sutra.